swcarpentry/r-novice-inflammation/03-supp-loops-in-depth.md

 ~~~

-##### Vector recycling
+### Vector Recycling

-When performing vector operations in R, it is important to know about *recycling*.
+When performing vector operations in R, it is important to know about recycling.
 If you perform an operation on two or more vectors of unequal length, R will recycle elements of the shorter vector(s) to match the longest vector.
 For example:

 ~~~{.r}